MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/agents/diagnostics-extension-to-application-insights.md

 * The **Sink** *name* attribute is a string value that uniquely identifies the sink.

 * The **ApplicationInsights** element specifies instrumentation key of the Application insights resource where the Azure diagnostics data is sent.
-    * If you don't have an existing Application Insights resource, see [Create a new Application Insights resource](/previous-versions/azure/azure-monitor/app/create-new-resource) for more information on creating a resource and getting the instrumentation key.
+    * If you don't have an existing Application Insights resource, see [Create a new Application Insights resource](/previous-versions/azure/azure-monitor/app/create-new-resource).
-    * If you are developing a Cloud Service with Azure SDK 2.8 and later, this instrumentation key is automatically populated.
-The value is based on the **APPINSIGHTS_INSTRUMENTATIONKEY** service configuration setting when packaging the Cloud Service project.
-See [Use Application Insights with Cloud Services](../app/azure-web-apps-net-core.md).
+    * If you're developing a Cloud Service with Azure SDK 2.8 and later, this instrumentation key is automatically populated.
+The value is based on the **APPINSIGHTS_INSTRUMENTATIONKEY** service configuration setting when packaging the Cloud Service project, see [Use Application Insights with Cloud Services](../app/azure-web-apps-net-core.md).

 * The **Channels** element contains one or more **Channel** elements.
     * The *name* attribute uniquely refers to that channel.